sergeyklay/factly/docs/source/usage.rst

 Command Line Interface
 ======================

-The primary entrypoint for Factly is the ``factly`` command-line interface, which provides tools to evaluate the factuality of Large Language Models (LLMs) on the MMLU benchmark.
+The primary entrypoint for Factly is the ``factly`` command-line interface, which provides tools to evaluate the factuality of LLMs on the MMLU benchmark.

 Basic Usage
 -----------